texttheater/pmb2tsv/README.md

     produce pmb-3.0.0-{en,de,it,nl}-gold-{p00,p01}.tsv

-This will generate 12 TSV files, one per language and annotation status.
+This example will generate 8 TSV files, one per language and part.
 They contain the converted sentences, separated by empty lines, one token per line with the following tab-separated columns:

 1. Token number within sentence
 2. Token form